The Best Dive Watches For Luxury Watch Enthusiasts

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

 As the first square dive watch from Bell and Ross, they have sought to create a dive watch that is capable of exploring unknown environments while guaranteeing its reliability.
 Furthermore, they have created dive watches which are more than capable of meeting and surpassing the ISO 6425.
-They are making dive watches that are at least 100 metres water resistant and home to a 60 minute calibrated unidirectional rotating bezel.

 Specifically for the BR 03-92 Diver, this unique dive watch is deemed to be the first ever square shaped diving watch on the market.
 But is it a popular dive watch?

 With a water resistance of 300 metres, it comfortably meets the ISO guidelines.
 Its 43mm reinforced stainless steel case is fitted with a screw downed protected case and a unidirectional bezel alongside a soft iron movement cage to support its resistance against magnetic fields.
-It's not enough that they have their own unique stainless steel case shape.
-They had to go all the way and make it a fantastic dive watch too!

 Its mechanical automatic movement controls the hour, minute and seconds functions, alongside the small date aperture at 4 o'clock.
 The black dial is gently brushed with orange accents for increased legibility, as well as the hour and minute hands being coated in SuperLuminova for easy readability.

 The strap is made up of black rubber as well as a highly resistant black synthetic fabric.
 While this dive watch might be out of left field for some experienced collectors, these two combined make a very durable strap that is capable of dealing with every occasion.
-It has a very urban look as opposed to a bracelet, giving the dive watch bags of character.

-You can buy a Bell & Ross BR 03-92 Diver at retail for £3,500 at the time of writing.
+You can buy a Bell & Ross BR 03-92 Diver at retail for £3,500 as of February 2024.

-6. Longines Hydroconquest
+10. Longines Hydroconquest

 Since 1932, Longines has been characterised by elegance and supreme design, perfect for anyone looking to buy a Longines dive watch.

-The HydroConquest collection is seen as a uni-sex dive watch, allowing both genders to enjoy the works of technical innovation and refinement.
-The rounded case is made out of black ceramic.
 Employed by brands such as Audemars Piguet with their Royal Oak Perpetual Calendar, black ceramic cases are lauded as scratch resistant and even unaffected by UV rays which can fade materials like stainless steel and gold.

 Longines Hydroconquest - Source - Longines